 Mylanta is a medicinal syrup that can be given for upset stomach.
-If you have gas, this can also serve as an antacid to relieve pain in your tummy.
-In some cases, Mylanta is also a solution for getting rid of bloating around the stomach area.
+If you have gas, this antacid to relieve tummy pain.
+In some cases, Mylanta is also a solution for bloating around the stomach area.

 Can I Give My Dog Mylanta?
 Answer: Yes

 Fortunately, Mylanta is one of the human medicines that can also be given to dogs.
 This is a safe type of antacid and it can treat your dog’s stomach problems without harmful side effects.

 However, as with all medicines, especially those that are intended for people, it is important that you ask your vet about the proper dosage for your dog.
 The vet will take into account your dog’s breed, age, weight, and overall health condition in deciding the right dosage for them.